AdobeDocs/journey-optimizer.en/help/using/email/create-email.md

     * **[!UICONTROL The email version of the message is empty]**: this error is displayed when the email content has not been configured.
 Learn how to design email content in [this section](get-started-email-design.md).

-    * **[!UICONTROL Surface doesn't exist]**: you cannot use your message if the surface you have selected is deleted after the message creation.
-If this error occurs, select another surface in the message **[!UICONTROL Properties]**.
-Learn more on channel surfaces in [this section](../configuration/channel-surfaces.md).
+    * **[!UICONTROL configuration doesn't exist]**: you cannot use your message if the configuration you have selected is deleted after the message creation.
+If this error occurs, select another configuration in the message **[!UICONTROL Properties]**.
+Learn more on channel configurations in [this section](../configuration/channel-surfaces.md).

 >[!CAUTION]
 >